Exercises for Over 50 and Out of Shape – Introduction

-If you want to get fit without getting off the couch, this post is not for you.
-Daily exercise is not only a good idea, it is critical if you want to achieve and maintain good health.
+Daily exercise is not only a good idea; it is critical if you want to achieve and maintain good health.

 Of course, the best exercise is the one you stick with, so if you know how to swim and have access to a pool, then swim!

-This post is broken down into ten steps for you to take back your fitness, starting today.
+This article is broken down into ten steps for you to take back your fitness, starting today.

-When you are overweight and out of shape, you need to get control of your lifestyle, especially when it relates to food.
-Follow the 5 simple steps on How to Lose 20 Pounds in 3 Months while you are implementing the steps above.
+When you are overweight, and out of shape, you need to get control of your lifestyle, especially when it relates to food.

 Follow the five simple steps on How to Lose 20 Pounds in 3 Months while implementing the above steps.